 Repeat this process to add up to 5 YubiKeys to your account.

 We recommend keeping your active web vault tab open before proceeding to test two-step login in case something was misconfigured.
 Once you have confirmed it's working, logout of all your Bitwarden apps to require two-step login for each.
 You will eventually be logged out automatically.

 The following assumes that YubiKey is your highest-priority enabled method.
 To access your vault using a YubiKey:

 Log in to your Bitwarden vault on any app and enter your email address and master password.

 You will be prompted to insert your YubiKey into your computer's USB port or hold your YubiKey against the back of your NFC-enabled device:

 Check the Remember Me box to remember your device for 30 days.
 Remembering your device will mean you won't be required to complete your two-step login step.

-If you're using a non-NFC YubiKey on a Mobile Device:
+If you are using a non-NFC YubiKey on a mobile device: